lisamelton/video_transcoding/README.md

 ### `--mode av1`

 This Is The Future.
 Unfortunately, the [AV1 video format](https://en.wikipedia.org/wiki/AV1) is currently the Star Trek Future.
 Other than desktop PCs, most devices can't play it yet.
-This script uses the `svt_av1_10bit` software-based encoder with a constant quality ratecontrol system.
+This mode uses the `svt_av1_10bit` software-based encoder with a constant quality ratecontrol system.
 Although the encoder is already quite good, it's still a work in progress.
 But it's faster than `x265_10bit` and usually produces smaller output.
 So it's certainly worth a try.
 Especially on 4K HDR content.

 The `svt_av1_10bit` encoder can produce output compatible with the HDR10 and HDR10+ standards and pass through Dolby Vision metadata.